A dream of unfiltered air(2021)

 The work consists of an archived log book from the year 2079.
 As evidence of a transformed island-society, it gives clues on the general state of society and the island, when subtly focuses on diminished crops and their lucrative trade.
 It’s a detective story without a clear crime scene.

-(log books sheets, three jars of coffee samples)
+(log books sheets, coffee samples)

 Now no longer – Now not yet (2016/2019)